sharmalab/Emory-BMI-GSoC/README.md

 **8.3) Project Completion, testing, and documentation**

-**9) Planned work hours in a week**
+**9) Planned GSoC work hours**

 GSoC is expected to be a full time job, with 35 hours or more a week of contribution.
-Please indicate the work hours (including the timezone), that you prefer to work on your project.
+Please indicate the work hours (including the timezone), that you hope to work on your project.

 **10) Planned absence/vacation days and other commitments during the GSoC period (including the community bonding period)**